 Canadian banks, which must follow OSFI's capital adequacy guidelines, are commonly considered well capitalised.
 OSFI implemented the Basel III Accord, effective from January 2013, notwithstanding the delays in implementation by other jurisdictions, notably the United States and European Union countries.
 Canadian banks are required to maintain total capital ratios of 8 per cent, with such capital ratios increasing to 10.5 per cent by 2019 through the phase in of gradually increasing capital conservation buffers commencing in January 2016.
-OSFI also expects Canadian banks to reach capital ratios in excess of 2019 targets (including capital conservation buffers well) before 2019.
-OSFI guidance specified an all-in target common equity Tier I ratio of 7 per cent by the first quarter of 2013 and all-in target capital ratios of 8.5 per cent for total equity Tier I and 10.5 per cent for total Tier I capital by the first quarter of 2014.
-OSFI is currently in the process of finalising a leverage ratio requirement for implementation in the first quarter of 2018.
-Canadian banks must comply with existing assets to capital multiple requirements until such time.
-Accordingly, Canadian banks are required to maintain maximum assets to capital ratio of not greater than 20:1, with OSFI retaining the discretion to allow leverage of up to 23:1 in special circumstances.
-However, OSFI encourages Canadian banks to approach the required risk-weighted capital ratio conservatively and often restricts leverage to less than 20:1.
-For new market entrants, OSFI has traditionally limited their assets to capital ratio to a maximum of 12:1, but recent changes in regulatory policy have resulted in OSFI further limiting leverage to a maximum assets to capital ratio of 8:1.
+OSFI also expects Canadian banks to reach capital ratios in excess of 2019 targets (including capital conservation buffers) well before 2019.
+OSFI guidance specifies an all-in target common equity Tier I ratio of 6.625 per cent by the first quarter of 2016, and all-in target capital ratios of 8.625 per cent for total equity Tier I and 10.5 per cent for total Tier I capital by the first quarter of 2016.
+In addition, each of Canada's six D-SIBs is subject to a surcharge on its common equity Tier I capital equal to 1 per cent of its risk-weighted assets commencing 1 January 2016.
+Effective 1 January 2015, all Canadian banks are expected to maintain a leverage ratio (a ratio of a bank's all-in Tier I capital to its exposure, each calculated based on OSFI mandated methodologies) that meets or exceeds 3 per cent at all times.
+However, OSFI will retain the discretion to prescribe authorised leverage ratio requirements for individual Canadian banks based on institution-specific historical operational and regulatory considerations.
+OSFI considerations also focus on the bank's strategic and business plans, its view of the effectiveness of the bank's operational management and oversight function, the bank's risk profile, diversity of business lines and adequacy of capital, and the bank's track record in meeting its internal and OSFI-mandated capital targets.
+For a new market entrant, OSFI has traditionally limited its leverage to a level considerably lower than established banks until they have shown an ability to fully successfully execute the business plan that it presented to OSFI as part of the approval process for obtaining a bank charter.

 A bank's regulatory capital is comprised of Tier I and II capital, from which capital amounts are deducted to meet specified regulatory requirements.
-Tier I capital is characterised by its permanence and for Canadian banks is generally comprising common share capital and hybrid instruments.
-Tier I capital must comprise not less than 7 per cent measured on a total capital basis.
+Tier I capital is characterised by its permanence, and for Canadian banks generally comprises common share capital and hybrid instruments.
+Tier I capital must comprise not less than the percentage measured on a total capital basis specified by OSFI for the relevant calendar period up to and including the transitional period for capital adequacy minimum standards, which extends to 2019.
 Tier II capital issued by Canadian banks is primarily characterised by perpetual preferred shares and subordinated debt.